-The results observed with ganetespib monotherapy administration suggest promising potential for treating specific, targeted populations: patients with cancers driven by increased expression or mutations in genes encoding "strong" Hsp90 clients.
+The results observed with ganetespib monotherapy administration suggest promising potential for treating specific, targeted populations such as patients with cancers driven by increased expression or mutations in genes encoding "strong" Hsp90 clients.
 This represents a sizable unmet need and commercial opportunity.
 Our CHIARA trial, for example, evaluates ganetespib in patients with ALK+ lung cancer.
 There are an estimated 40,000-70,000 new patients diagnosed worldwide each year with this cancer type.
-Our ENCHANT trial evaluates ganetespib in patients with HER2+ or triple-negative breast cancer.
+Our ENCHANT trial evaluates ganetespib in patients with HER2+ or triple-negative metastatic breast cancer.
 Each of these subpopulations is estimated at 15-20% of the 1.4 million patients diagnosed with breast cancer worldwide each year.

 The results observed to date in our GALAXY trial suggest an even broader unmet need and commercial opportunity for the combination therapy approach.
-An estimated 600,000 patients worldwide die each year from NSCLC with adenocarcinoma histology, the patient population being evaluated in our GALAXY trial.
+Across the US, UK, Germany, France, Spain, Italy, and Japan an estimated 160,000 new patients each year progress following first-line treatment for advanced NSCLC adenocarcinoma, and receive subsequent treatment.
+This is the patient population being addressed in our GALAXY trial.
 In addition, over 500,000 patients receive taxanes each year, across all cancer indications.
-The ability to combine with taxanes with minimal additional toxicity and possible enhanced activity represents a promising opportunity not only in lung cancer but in breast, prostate, ovarian, gastric, bladder, and head and neck cancers as well.
-In preclinical models, ganetespib has shown ability to enhance the activity of a number of other widely used anti-cancer agents, in addition to the taxanes, including pemetrexed, gemcitabine, bevacizumab, cytarabine, irinotecan, etoposide, doxorubicin, carboplatin, cisplatin, vincristine, tamoxifen, fulvestrant, temsirolimus, lapatinib, crizotinib, vemurafenib, selumetinib, and bortezomib.
-Combination trials with a number of these agents have recently been initiated or are planned for later this year.
+The ability to combine with taxanes with minimal additional toxicity and possible enhanced activity represents a promising opportunity not only in lung cancer but in breast, prostate, ovarian, gastric, bladder, and head and neck cancers, where taxanes are commonly used.
+In preclinical models, ganetespib has shown ability to enhance the activity of a number of other widely used anti-cancer agents, in addition to the taxanes, including pemetrexed, gemcitabine, bevacizumab, cytarabine, irinotecan, etoposide, doxorubicin, carboplatin, vincristine, tamoxifen, fulvestrant, temsirolimus, lapatinib, crizotinib, vemurafenib, selumetinib, and bortezomib.
+Combination trials with a number of these agents have recently been initiated.